top of page

 How do screens – of all types – transform our understanding of the world beyond their borders?

-The design objective for my Fulbright-Nehru sculptural series was to address a material object's ability to encourage the viewer to become aware of, and question, an abstract idea: how do screens of all types – including the screen on which you are reading this – transform our understanding of the world beyond their borders?
+The original design objective for my Fulbright-Nehru sculptural series was to address a material object’s ability to encourage the viewer to become aware of, and question, an abstract idea: how do screens of all types – including the screen on which you are reading this – transform our understanding of the world beyond their borders?
 By creating objects that bring attention to the concepts of boundary, framing, access, and display, this series would look to the historical precedent of the Jali screen in activating, altering, framing, and focusing on the somatic experience of the viewer.

 Audrey Shakespear